1998-2022 (excluding 2005 and 2006)

 Collects detailed information on confinement facilities, detention centers, jails, and other facilities operated by tribal authorities or the Bureau of Indian Affairs.
 Information is gathered on inmate counts, movements, facility operations, and staff.
 In selected years (1998, 2004, 2007, and 2011), additional information was collected on facility programs and services, such as medical assessments and mental health screening procedures, inmate work assignments, counseling, and educational programs.
-In 2020, a special addendum was added to the SJIC to measure the impact of COVID-19 on Indian country jails.
+In 2020 and 2021, a special addendum was added to the SJIC to measure the impact of COVID-19 on Indian country jails.

-The Bureau of Justice Statistics' Annual Survey of Jails in Indian Country includes all Indian country correctional facilities operated by tribal authorities or the U.S. Department of the Interior's Bureau of Indian Affairs.
+The Bureau of Justice Statistics' Annual Survey of Jails in Indian Country (SJIC) includes all Indian country correctional facilities operated by tribal authorities or the U.S. Department of the Interior's Bureau of Indian Affairs.
 The survey is designed to describe all adult and juvenile jail facilities and detention centers in Indian country.
 For this collection, Indian country includes reservations, pueblos, rancherias, and other appropriate areas, as specified in 18 U.S.C. § 1151.

 Survey of Jails in Indian Country